 What happened: Officer Michael Slager pulled Scott over for a broken taillight.
 Scott bolted out of his car, though it’s not clear why.
 His family attorney speculated that Scott’s flight stemmed from his unpaid child support “and a fear of maybe going back (to jail).”

 As Scott ran away from the officer, a witness captured video of Slager shooting Scott several times in the back.

-The outcomes: Slager was fired and indicted on a state murder charge and federal charges, including misleading investigators and excessive use of force.
+The outcomes: Slager was fired and indicted for a state murder charge and federal charges, including misleading investigators and excessive use of force.

-In exchange for his guilty plea on one of the federal counts -- punishable by up to life in prison -- two other federal charges and state charges were dropped.
+In exchange for his guilty plea for one of the federal counts – punishable by up to life in prison – two other federal charges and state charges were dropped.